schmidt/nach-vorne.eu/_posts/2014-08-01-crewmeister.markdown

   necessary paper work when you are having employees.
 When Crewmeister was founded in 2014, they were looking for a senior developer who could help kickstart their platform.
-Together we build the first two products that would become part of the crewmeister tool portfolio and launched a cross-platform mobile app.
+Together we build the first two products that would become part of the Crewmeister tool portfolio and launched a cross-platform mobile app.
 About 6 months after my first day they got their first paying customer.